mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

 Again, inside the DSL, the `bind` function is available.
-If you remember from the previous section, the  `bind` function is defined as an extension function of the `Option` type, and it extracts the value from the `Option` if it is a `Some` value, otherwise it eagerly returns `None` to the whole DSL.
+If you remember from the previous section, the  `bind` function is defined as an extension function of the `Option` type.
+It extracts the value from the `Option` if it is a `Some` value.
+Otherwise, it eagerly returns `None` to the whole DSL.

 Let's check it out.
 We change the `main` function to call the `getSalaryGapWithMax2` function, passing a not existing job id: